marcobeierer/wordpress-linkchecker/src/readme.txt

 * Check if embedded **YouTube videos** are broken.
 * Scheduler to **automatically check a website** once a day and get a summary report by email.
 * The result can be exported as CSV file.
+* Form login support to check protected pages like membership areas.
 * The result is saved on the Link Checker server so that it can be fetched multiple times without requiring a recheck.
 For example from different users or with different browsers.

 = Upcoming Features =